Federal Hall: Rotunda

-The rotunda is topped by a self-supporting masonry saucer dome with a skylight at its center.
+The rotunda is topped by a self-supporting masonry saucer dome with a skylight at its center; the skylight cannot be seen from ground level, even though it protrudes above the rest of the roof.
 The dome contains narrow panels with curved bottoms, as well as anthemion motifs at their top and bottom ends.
-The skylight is surrounded by raised rosettes.
+The underside of the skylight is surrounded by raised rosettes.
 The decorations were originally in a gold, blue, and white color scheme.
-The floor of the rotunda contains gray and cream marble blocks in concentric circles.
-At the center of the floor is a stone slab, where George Washington once stood.
+The floor of the rotunda contains gray and cream marble blocks in concentric circles, surrounding a central stone slab where George Washington once stood.

-Activities
+Activities and visitation

-The National Park Service operates Federal Hall as a national memorial.
-The memorial has tourist information about the New York Harbor area's federal monuments and parks, and a New York City tourism information center.
+The National Park Service operates Federal Hall as a national memorial, which is open only on weekdays.
+The memorial is wheelchair-accessible via a ramp on Pine Street.
+There is tourist information about the New York Harbor area's federal monuments and parks, and a New York City tourism information center.
 The gift shop has colonial and early American items for sale.
 Normally its exhibit galleries are open free to the public daily, except national holidays, and guided tours of the site are offered throughout the day.